 I’m good at translating, and I enjoy writing fiction.
 Job idea: translating novels.
 I enjoy and am good at other things.
 What about you?
 What combinations do you think you could find?
 There are many job possibilities out there, you just have to try them out and see what works best for you (blogger is a great one too).

 Remember that it’s never too late

 People change careers at 30, 40 and 50.
 Remember that you will always have the option to change if you see what you are doing is not a viable option.
 Another reason why you should use university as an opportunity to explore: to expand your options.

 I started my degree with Accounting w/ Law because I knew I wanted to understand how people kept track of their money.
 I’m one semester in and I realise I really can’t do this for an entire year, so I’m changing course to International Business.
 My dream is to have my own business and I’m thinking that a degree in Business is a good start (without the drug dealing, of course).

 Remind yourself that you want life to be happy and fulfilling.
 So don’t be scared/hesitant to keep looking for the vocation which will bring you the highest degree of satisfaction.

-I want to show students how they can take control of their money in a way that gives them freedom, so that money doesn’t play such a huge part of their life.
+I want to show fellow twenty something year olds how they can take control of their money so they have the space to focus on what really matters: life.
 In the personal finance world, this is called financial independence or financial freedom: being able to do what you enjoy and not purely because of the money (although it will always play a small part).

 A little side note: Danny made some AWESOME haikus about personal finance in college for me, and I thought it would be a cool idea to post them around my social media.
 There are 10 in total, and I’m going to be giving a cool $5 Amazon voucher to the first person who can find the 10 and email them all to me (it will be over the course of several days).